Site Loader

 Pay attention to your facial expressions.
 What sort of facial expression do you to have if you want people to approach you?
 In most cases, a gentle, pleasant smile will serve your purposes.
 Too much of a smile that never softens can look forced and scary.
 A stony face is hard for others to read and might make them feel wary of you.
 Generally, a pleasant smile with a twinkle in the eyes (that conveys your personal magnetism) will communicate to other people the impression that talking with you will be a pleasant experience.

-Also, if you know someone who could benefit from the services I provide: private & couples coaching, combined with energy work, I would love to help them.
+If you know someone who could benefit from the services I provide: private & couples coaching, combined with energy work, I would love to help them.
 Please send them my way.

 xoxo,